Monadnock Rod and Gun Club ordered to pay $650K to neighbors

 Anderson did not order the club to pay attorney fees to the Perrys.

+Bridgette Perry said Monday the range was built around 2010 as a 50-yard gun range and was expanded over the years to a 200-yard range.
+When the Perrys discovered the range was on their land, the club’s board initially offered $10,000 for the property, she said.
+The couple refused, at which point the club sued them, she said.

 The firearms range has been silent since 2018, when the town was granted an injunction against the club.
-Peterborough’s Deputy Town Administrator Nicole McStay said Monday the town will now seek to pursue its own lawsuit against the club before the end of the month.
+Peterborough’s Deputy Town Administrator Nicole McStay said Monday the town will file its own lawsuit against the club before the end of the month.

-Peterborough filed a lawsuit against the club over alleged land use violations, but moved to stay the lawsuit while the Perry case proceeded, McStay said in an email.
+Peterborough previously sued the club over alleged land use violations but held off while the Perry case proceeded, McStay said in an email.

 “In addition to the violations related to the wetlands, the town’s complaint also included violations of the State Building Code, Site Plan Review Regulations, and Zoning Ordinance, which occurred on the MRGC property and are included in the town’s complaint,” McStay said.

-The club had the only outdoor range in town prior to the shutdown.
+The club had the only outdoor range in town before the shutdown.
 In 2018, voters adopted a zoning amendment that outlaws all new outdoor gun ranges.

+“They’ve never been held accountable for any damned thing they’ve done down there,” Bridgette Perry said.

+Scott Perry said he has not heard from the club since the damages order was issued.
+He said the club has 30 days to appeal.